lcnicolau/cs50-todo-list/README.md

 This package contains several `@Component` and `@Configuration` classes that provide additional functionality or allow you to customize certain framework aspects, such as [security][spring-boot-starter-security], [validation][spring-boot-starter-validation], [data access][spring-boot-starter-data-jpa], or [view rendering][spring-boot-starter-thymeleaf].

-For example, the `DataConfig.java` class, annotated as `@EnableJpaAuditing`, defines an `AuditorAware` bean based on the authenticated user.
+For example, the [DataConfig.java] class, annotated as `@EnableJpaAuditing`, defines an `AuditorAware` bean based on the authenticated user.
 This minimal configuration enables the use of `@CreatedDate` and `@CreatedBy` in `@Entity` classes to automatically set the date and author of each task.

-The `@Password` annotation uses a regular expression to validate the strength of passwords, and it is available for use on the `@Entity User`, like the `@Email` annotation provided by [Spring Validation][spring-boot-starter-validation].
+The [@Password] annotation uses a regular expression to validate the strength of passwords, and it is available for use on the `@Entity User`, like the `@Email` annotation provided by [Spring Validation][spring-boot-starter-validation].

-In addition, the `SecurityAwareErrorAttributes` class extends the functionality of `DefaultErrorAttributes` to check for common security errors associated with the current request or stored in session; useful, for example, after a redirect to the `/login` page.
+In addition, the [SecurityAwareErrorAttributes.java] class extends the functionality of `DefaultErrorAttributes` to check for common security errors associated with the current request or stored in session; useful, for example, after a redirect to the `/login` page.

 Security configurations are discussed in detail in the next section.